dbsnapper/dbsnapper/docs/dbsnapper-cloud/introduction.md

 ## Database Engines

 DBSnapper provides a library of Database Engines that ensure compatibility between different database vendors.

 Currently supported engines include:

+- PostgreSQL Local installation
+- MySQL Local installation
 - PostgreSQL Docker Image
-- PostgreSQL Local installation
 - Mysql Docker Image

 More Database Engines are being created and will be added to the application in the future.